-The Government Code requires reporting the market value of the agency's portfolio.
-The Government Finance Officers Association (GFOA) recommends that local entities obtain independent third party assessment of investments and risk from a reputable source.
+In establishing market value of the portfolio as required by Section 53646(b)(1), the Government Finance Officers Association (GFOA) recommends that local entities obtain independent third party assessment of investments and risk from a reputable source.

 The most common approach is to request pricing information from the agency's safekeeping service, custodial service, or trustee.
 Agencies may need to contract with pricing service companies for more complex securities.
 These companies specialize in giving the current market price for a broad range of securities.